rdom/eicdirc/macro/tdr_hpdirc/README.md

 ./reconstruct
 ```

-Per-angle plots will be stored at sim_data/reco.
+Per-angle plots will be stored at "sim_data/reco".
 Create final plots:

 ```
 root plot.C

 ```

+Reference plots for the photon yield and for the separation power of time imaging reconstruction as a function of polar angle are located in "plots" folder.